RegioneER/rer.newsletter/README.rst

 - ``rer.newsletter: Manage Newsletter``
 - ``rer.newsletter: Send Newsletter``

 This permission are assigned to Manager and Site Administrator.
-Besides it been added a new role ``Gestore Newsletter`` which have permissions for all possible operations on newsletter.
+There is also a new role, ``Gestore Newsletter``, which has permissions for all possible operations on newsletter.